OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Device certificates are stored on running instance in ``/greengrass/device/`` directory.

 There is no dedicated service/daemon running on the instance with device role.
 The appliance only provides the preinstalled SDK(s) and runtimes, creates IoT device over AWS API and configures the instance with new device certificates.
-The deployment and run of the code on device is up to the user.
+The deployment and run of the code on device are up to the user.
 Check out the `device documentation <https://docs.aws.amazon.com/greengrass/latest/developerguide/module4.html>`_.

 Deploy Core and IoT device(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~